Public Info Management Theories & Concepts

 - Resume

-- Master Public Information Officer Program Commitment Statement indicating a commitment to complete the entire program, which consists of the three resident courses at EMI and the MPIOP Paper.
-There are 3 date options for the E0393 course in this section.
-Please indicate which date you prefer for this course if selected into the Program
+- Executive Public Information Officer Program Commitment Statement indicating a commitment to complete the entire program, which consists of the three resident courses at NDEMU and the EPIOP Paper.

 - A Recommendation letter from your Supervisor